 Of course, it doesn’t end here.

 Every element you add to your site, whether it is written content or visual components like images and videos, which online video editor tools like Clipchamp might come in handy – falls under visual design.
 The visitor won’t just see the images when he hops onto your page – they’ll see everything right after landing on the site.
-Some things will capture their attention first but, if you manage to interest them, they’ll also see everything else.
+Some things will capture their attention first, but they’ll also see everything else if you manage to interest them.

 If and when your user skips a part or misses a field, you need to know that this happened.
 Perhaps it is their error, but it might just be a grave flaw in your design, something that will annoy other visitors that follow.